 When identifying applicable fees, Boards must be aware that activity fees include only the fees that all parents are required to pay and do not include fees for optional activities such as field trips or optional classes.

-B-709: Methods of Reimbursement to Providers
+B-709: Methods of Payments to Providers

-Boards must reimburse child care providers using either Electronic Funds Transfer (EFT) or debit card payments.
+Boards must pay child care providers using either Electronic Funds Transfer (EFT) or debit card payments.

 Boards may determine which of the following payment methods is most practical for its workforce area: